Ghallabi/coco-ml-toolbox/README.md

 - **Merge** multiple COCO dataset files into a single file.
 - **Crop** images based on annotations in a COCO dataset.

+## Streamlit App

+For ease of use, you can check the streamlit app [here](https://coco-ml-toolbox.streamlit.app/)

 ## Installation

 To use the COCO ML Toolbox, clone the repository and install the required dependencies.